jonahgcarpenter/homelab-jarvis/blocklist/README.md

-# A collective list of Pihole blocklist for social media apps
+# A collective list of Pihole blocklist

-I set this up for my parents for a child who overuses social media
+I set this up for my parents as a way to block apps for a given using wether using the LAN or a VPN tunnel